-The Winter Olympics are the perfect time to jump into one of the fandoms with the most passionate following: K-Dramas.
+It’s time you jump into one of the most exciting fandoms with the most passionate following: K-Dramas.
 Here’s our list of recommendations!

 We might forget it, but there’s a whole world of entertainment beyond the USA and the UK, and some of it is actually of better quality.
-If the Winter Olympics are making you curious about Korean culture, this is the perfect opportunity to immerse yourself in the amazing world of Korean shows, commonly known as K-Dramas.
+If you’re curious about Korean culture, this is the perfect opportunity to immerse yourself in the amazing world of Korean shows, commonly known as K-Dramas.

 The Korean approach to making TV shows is drastically different from the one taken with shows in the West.
 Many of the aspects we’re used to seeing neglected on screen are given a lot of attention: character arcs are deeply explored, chemistry is built over time with lots of screen time in ways much more profound that physical contact, and bonds between characters of different ages are given relevance.
 Oh, and food montages.
 There are a lot of food montages.